Fukuii Application Architecture Overview¶

 Introduction¶

 This document provides a comprehensive overview of Fukuii's current architecture, identifying major systems, subsystems, and their interactions.
 It serves as a reference for developers, architects, and contributors to understand the system's design and structure.
+The longer-term direction — a three-layer fukuii-core / fukuii-env / consensus-module split — is described in the Pluggable Consensus Vision.

 System Overview¶